KillianDavitt/DontLetGoogleKnowImLonely/README.md

 - 31/08/16 - In addition I am unsure of how the y axis of the graph should scale, is there a minimum and maximum pri?
 I don't think so.
 - 05/09/16 - Next task: Allow export of the data easily
 - 05/09/16 - Next task: Allow user to add categories of detection easily, by name, and then by clicking ads to add to the data
+- 08/09/16 - Reasonably effective exporting is now functioning properly
+- 09/09/16 - Trying to improve the graph display slightly by adding lines between points